-In my daily newspaper this morning, a story that shows just how little even experienced business people know about pricing, value propositions and marketing.
+In my daily newspaper, a story that shows just how little even experienced business people know about pricing, value propositions and marketing.
 If you own a salon or spa and want to charge premium prices for your salon body treatments or hair styling, this story is a classic example of how not to do it – and a lesson in how you CAN do it.

 A reader had written a glowing letter of praise for the magnificent quality of food and service at one of my city’s top restaurants.
 “Very stylish, with interesting, tasty and creative food.” he wrote.
 “The service was almost faultless too, thank you.”
 And then came the “….but.”

 “A smallish plate of (beautifully cooked) pieces of suckling pig and a little bowl of sauerkraut was…$55.
 Oh, COME ON…!
 Is this just cynicism?
 Do you just think people will pay this because they don’t want to be thought of as uncool by complaining…?”

 The diner’s complaint was justified, because the restaurant had failed to justify its high price by providing value.
 And yet, that value was easily explained, had the restaurant’s management bothered to find out how to do so.

 In fact, they had the answer at their fingertips.
 Yet they blew it.
 Sarcastically, they wrote to the customer thus:

 “As far as going into detail and explaining our prices for you we won’t bother.
 We’re sure you don’t email big companies such as Calvin Klein or Armani and ask them to explain themselves for the expensive prices for a pair of jeans or a white T shirt.